o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 CTest can also run a subset of labeled test suites with the `-L` argument.
 These test suites should be contained in parenthesis (`(..)`) and have their names separated with a `|` character.
 The following examples demonstrate this syntax for running the Main and Smoke suites for a `profile` build on Windows or Linux:

 * **Windows**:
-    ```shell
+    ```cmd
-    cd C:\o3de\build\vs_2019
+    cd C:\github\o3de\build\vs_2019
     ctest -C profile -L "(SUITE_smoke|SUITE_main)"
     ```

 * **Linux**:
     ```shell
     cd user/github/o3de/build/linux
     ctest -C profile -L "(SUITE_smoke|SUITE_main)"
     ```

 It's recommended that you verify your tests with the Main and Smoke suite on your local machine.
-These tests will be executed on your pull request (PR), as part of the Automated Review pipeline in the `o3de` repository's PR workflow.
+These tests will be executed on any pull request (PR) opened against the `o3de` repository, as part of the Automated Review pipeline in the PR workflow.
 Both of these suites must execute relatively fast and must not intermittently fail, and are an easy way to prove your change did not break other features.

 After running CTest, results save to `.../<build_folder>/Testing/`.
 If you prefer to see full output of failures directly in your terminal, add the flag `--output-on-failure`.